Washington Huskies rally for 85-83 overtime victory over Colorado

 - Why are home prices so high?
 Seattle has 2nd-lowest rate of homes for sale in U.S.

-“It’s not just Markelle, it’s being young in general,” Romar said when asked about Washington’s trouble closing out games.

-Before Wednesday’s victory, the Huskies dropped three of their four Pac-12 defeats in the final five minutes when they had the lead or trailed by two points.
+Down 41-24 early in the second half, the Huskies didn’t panic.
+They overcame double-digit deficits last week, but stumbled in the defining moments in defeats at California and Stanford.

-“I’ve got to do a better job of making sure that we’re better down the stretch in games,” Romar said.
+“I’ve got to do a better job of making sure that we’re better down the stretch in games,” Romar said before facing Colorado.

+After outscoring the Buffaloes 43-28 in the second half and snapping a two-game losing skid, Romar praised UW’s tenacity.

+“Maybe we learned from some of those experiences,” Romar said.
+“That’s why it’s so good to be experienced.
+Because you learn from those.
+You can’t discount that fact that we were down 19 at Stanford and came all the way back.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.